johnvanbreda/indicia-docs/introduction/introduction.rst

 Key Features
 ------------

-Some key features of Indicia:

-* Build any wildlife recording form to suit your survey's needs
+* Completely flexible - build any wildlife recording form to suit your survey's needs
 * Photo upload
 * Pick grid references from a Google, Bing or any other map layer so say goodbye to incorrectly transcribed grid references